Residential Treatment Program in Heber, UT

 What activities are part of the residential program?

-At Wasatch Crest, we make outdoor recreational therapy activities an integral part of our residential treatment program.
-We’ve found incorporating invigorating recreational therapy activities into our residential treatment is a great way for our clients to forget their addiction and fully become part of the outdoor world.
+At Wasatch Crest, we make outdoor adventure therapy activities an integral part of our residential treatment program.
+We’ve found incorporating invigorating adventure-based experiential therapy activities into our residential treatment is a great way for our clients to be fully present and appreciate the outdoor world.

-We’re surrounded by the Wasatch Mountains to the west and the Uintah Mountains to the east.
+We’re surrounded by the Wasatch Mountains.
 We make the most of our four-season climate when we’re outdoors.
 Depending on the season, we take our clients hiking, paddleboarding, rock climbing, swimming, picnicking, and snowshoeing, among other activities.

-On-site, our facility connects with miles of walking and hiking trails, serene fields, three pickleball courts, a basketball half court, an outdoor fire pit seating area, a gazebo for outdoor gathering, and our estate farm animals.
+Our residences connect with miles of walking and hiking trails, serene fields, three pickleball courts, a basketball half-court, an outdoor fire pit seating area, a gazebo for outdoor gathering, and our estate farm animals.

 We are also partners with a certified Equine Therapy Specialist, Jolene Greene, LCSW, who offers our clients bi-weekly equine therapy sessions.
 Thanks to their amazing intuitiveness, horses are able to connect with humans on a unique level.
 This helps our clients heal from addiction, behavioral disorders, depression, anxiety, and trauma.